Agencies Responsible for regulating drones in the Republic of Maldives

 UAS Laws – General rules for flying drones in the Maldives

-The Maldives agency responsible for drone safety, MCAA, has provided a number of internet-accessible details on flying a drone for fun or for work.
+The Maldives agency responsible for drone safety, MCAA, has provided several internet-accessible details on flying a drone for fun or for work.
 The highlights are enumerated below.
 For more details, go to the links above.

 Are drones allowed in the Maldives?